 • Expand your capacity for generosity and compassion for yourself and others

 The didactic and experiential sessions are particularly helpful for human-relations professionals and those committed to a path of personal betterment.
 Mariah Fenton Gladis, known for her effective and innovative use of music to enrich the workshop experience, will blend individual and group Gestalt work in an environment of trust, compassion, and emotional generosity.
-A thirty-year survivor of Lou Gehrig’s Disease, Mariah speaks with what she calls her “ALS accent,” which will be translated.
+A survivor of Lou Gehrig’s Disease, Mariah speaks with what she calls her “ALS accent,” which will be translated.

 Recommended Reading: Gladis, Tales of a Wounded Healer.